csanuragjain/APKRepatcher/README.md

 Basic features like find/replace/increase or decrease font are also provided.
 It also allows you to convert from Dex to Jar/Class/Smali/Java, Jar to Dex/Java, Class to Dex/Smali, Smali to Class/Java/Dex.
 Also allows to extract and sign any apk.
-Patch Module using Advanced Section (explained on website) Allows you to change the amount of memory utilized by APKRepatcher.
+Patch Module using Advanced Section (explained on website) APKRepatcher is created using Java with no os dependency (as far as i think) so you can run it with various OS Allows you to change the amount of memory utilized by APKRepatcher.
 100% Free